 I was born a Hindu.
 One of the oldest religions with some amazing principles.
 But that doesn’t mean I don’t acknowledge the mistakes of my people throughout history and now.
 I am brown/coloured and I know the trials my people have gone through and are still fighting for.
 But that doesn’t mean that I am free to do anything and blame it on racism.
 I need to take personal responsibility for my mistakes.
 And more than anything I want to acknowledge the support I get from the opposite side for my cause.
 Throughout history there have been many ‘whites’ who have supported and stood by for the ‘black lives’.
-I doubt any stood by them eg: Zimbabwe.
+I doubt any blackman /woman stood by the whites eg: in Zimbabwe.

 I am a female from a Sri Lankan Tamil background.
 Yes, I know clearly about sexism.
 Slowly but surely I am making progress in my household.
 Our fights may not be as severe as in Saudi Arabia.
 Yes, we can drive, study and work.
-We had the first female Prime Minister.
+Sri Lanka had the first female Prime Minister.
 However, in society, culturally, we still have to kowtow to men.
 Just like using religion as a shield, culture is used to keep the women in their place.

 However, we cannot deny that some women use unfair tactics to settle their personal vendetta.
 Main victims of rape, sexual harassment and domestic violence are women.
 These crimes are usually very hard to prove due to lack of evidence.
 The victims suffer a double tragedy when they hear the doubt in the person listening to their story.
 You can’t blame the person listening either, he/she listens to so many stories and some unfortunately have been nothing but false accusations.
 So each time one of our women use this as a weapon for their own revenge she puts the cause backwards and make it that much harder for the real victim.
 We the women hold a great responsibility in calling out those who perpetrate crimes against us, this includes not just the men but also the women who knowingly falsely accuse men of committing these heinous crimes.
-Just because I am a woman I cannot allow women to falsely hold that sexism card.
+Just because I am a woman I cannot allow women to falsely hold that sexism card or false victim card.

 As a Tamil who predominantly lived among Sinhalese, again I was able to take that seat on that fence.
 I understood and lived with the gripes of the Tamil minority.
 However, I believe that some of our grievances were our own doing.
 The Caste system, Dowry and the unspoken killings by the Tamil militants of our own people.
-Until we clean up our backyard we cannot throw stones at the opposition.
+Until we clean up our own backyard, we cannot throw stones at the opposition.
 If I can’t discipline my own children, what right do I have in pulling up kids at the park.